bitula/minipupper-dev/README.md

     5. Connect to minipupper
     6. Open PathToRepo[ TODO ]

+## Setup and connect to pupper via VNC, if you have vnc server installed
 To connect to minipupper to vnc server via ssh tunnel
 ```Console
 $ ssh minipupper -L 5901:127.0.0.1:5901